-When you’re stepping on pure silica sand so white and powdery, or swimming face to face with bat fish out on the reef you don’t stop to think about how the Great Barrier Reef was formed or protected.
+When you’re stepping on pure silica sand so white and powdery, or swimming face to face with bat fish out on the reef you don’t stop to think about how the Great Barrier Reef in Queensland was formed or protected.

 The last thing on your mind are mangroves and silty water so dark and murky you’ll never have a chance of spotting the 4 metre croc holding its breath on the bottom of the river bed patiently waiting.

 You’re finding nemo amongst the anemones.
 It’s what everyone comes to the Whitsunday Islands for right?

 Snorkeling, sailing adventures, scenic flights and the most beautiful beach in the world.

 But, there is another side to the Great Barrier Reef that deserves exploring and one just as equally as important.

 The Other Side of the Great Barrier Reef: The Mangrove Forest